Oelin/generative-codecs/README.md

-# generative-codecs
+# Generative Codecs

-Elucidating implicit generative models from common codecs such as LZMA.
+Elucidating implicit generative models from text codecs such as LZMA.